Financial Literacy for Dads: 7 Reasons It’s Crucial for Every Family

 Summary

 Financial education isn’t taught in schools.
 Dads must take the responsibility to learn about money through books and other means.
-Being financially literate will enable fathers to raise financially responsible kids and build an economically stable household.
+Fathers who are proficient at handling money will raise financially responsible kids and build an economically stable household.

 If there’s one big idea to take away from this post, it’s this: schools do not teach about money.
-I hope this reason alone will spur you to learn about personal finance as a father.
-Schools not teaching financial literacy means our children won’t learn how to properly handle money unless we teach them to.
+I hope this reason alone will spur us fathers to learn about personal finance.
+Schools not teaching financial literacy means our kids won’t learn how to properly handle money unless we teach them to.
 Sure, they may learn it from someone else.
 But with such noise and conflicting views on this topic, how sure are we that they are learning the right way?

-Three reasons why schools don’t teach financial education:
+Three reasons why schools don’t teach financial education, according to Time.com:

 1. There are not enough qualified instructors.
 Only one in five teachers feel qualified to lead a personal finance class.